-The diurnal migrants consist mainly of pigeons and songbirds.
-Geographic guidelines play an important role for these species.
+The diurnal migrants are mainly pigeons and songbirds.
+Guidelines play an important role for these species.
 This is why they mainly use the Danish islands when crossing the Baltic Sea.
 A further grouping of migratory birds takes place via the "Vogelfluglinie".
 These areas are therefore of above-average importance.
-Outside these main migratory routes, the intensity of diurnal migrants in areas far from the coast is comparatively low and therefore of low to average importance.
+Outside these main migratory routes, the intensity of diurnal migration in areas far from the coast is comparatively low and therefore of low to average importance.